chrispump/chrispump/README.md

 I'm **Chris**.
 Fullstack developer and student of applied computer science from northern Germany.

-Coding with JavaScript/TypeScript, Go, PHP, Java, Python, C# and Dart.
+Coding with JavaScript/TypeScript, Go, Python, PHP, Java and C#.